 If you’ve ever purchased one of those black spoons or spatulas from the dollar store, you may want to find a replacement.
 These items may contain high levels of bromine, a component in brominated flame retardants (BFRs).

-BFRs may cause cancer, birth defects, and might impair brain development [3].
+BFRs may cause cancer, and birth defects, and might impair brain development [3].
 Although they have been banned in the United States, they can still make their way into products that are made with recycled plastic.

 Instead of purchasing these items, opt for stainless steel utensils instead.
 Not only will they be healthier for you and your family, they’ll last longer as well.